Technical Documentation

 }

-As this example JSON object shows, the originalMessage object encapsulates the whole Android-provided SMS object.
+As this example JSON object illustrates, the originalMessage object encapsulates the entire Android-provided SMS object.

-You could learn more about the represented data at https://developer.android.com/reference/android/provider/Telephony.Sms.Intents
+You can learn more about the represented data at https://developer.android.com/reference/android/provider/Telephony.Sms.Intents

-The outer "wrapper" objects provides the more importants fields at the root level too.
-These fields are the followings:
+The outer "wrapper" object also provides the most important fields at the root level.
+These fields are as follows:

-- serviceCenterAddress is the number of the SMS center
+• serviceCenterAddress is the phone number of the SMS service center.

-- timestampMillis shows what was the timestamp when the Android system did recive the message
+• timestampMillis indicates the time when the Android system received the message.

 Example server